| |

 reredos, because here is an excellent range of figures of

 blown out by the Norwich blitz.
-It is interesting to

-it was, until well into the 1970s, the highest and most
+Mark is that it was, until well into the 1970s, one of

-it has drifted back towards the centre, but still retains
+churchmanship.
+Since then it has drifted back towards the

-the fixtures and fittings of its former life.
-Another
+centre, but still retains the fixtures and fittings of

-striking example is the set of 1930s Stations of the
+its former life.
+Another striking example is the set of

-Cross, deep reliefs in an italian Renaissance style and
+1930s Stations of the Cross, deep reliefs in an Italian

-made by the Kilburn Sisters workshop.
+Renaissance style and made by the Kilburn Sisters

-detail that you might miss is the vestry in the
+One tiny detail that you might miss is the vestry in the

 south-west corner.
 It retains the only 19th Century